balder-dev/balder/doc/source/basics/vdevices.rst

             self.Client.load.open_website()
             ...

-As you can see, you don't have to provide the url in the testcase.
-This is not necessary, because the value is already available trough the vDevice ``WebServerVDevice``.
+As you can see, you don't have to provide the URL in the scenario.
+This is not necessary because the value is already available through the VDevice ``WebServerVDevice``.

 .. note::
-    By specifying and mapping vDevices you describe that it is only allowed to use this feature with a device that at least implements the required features instantiated in the vDevice.
+    By specifying and mapping VDevices, you indicate that this feature can only be used with a real device that implements at least the required features defined within the VDevice.

 Multiple vDevices
 -----------------

-Balder allows only to map one vDevice, but it is possible to define more than one vDevice in one feature class.
+At the moment, Balder allows only to map one vDevice, but it is possible to define more than one vDevice in one feature class.
 This will be really powerful while creating a feature class which allows to do the similar process, but in very different ways.
 Let's extend the example from above a little bit.
 Assume we want to create a feature that opens a webpage and returns the title of the page.
 Instead of allowing this feature only to work with webpages we can also update the feature working with apps and other GUI applications, like programs or machine interfaces.
 With this information, we can rework our feature class:

+Currently, Balder only allows mapping one VDevice at a time.
+However, you can define more than one VDevice within a single feature class.
+This approach becomes particularly powerful when creating a feature class that performs similar processes but in very different ways, for example for GUI or for CLI.

+Let's extend the example from above a bit.
+Suppose we want to create a feature that opens a webpage and returns the title of the page.
+Instead of limiting this feature to webpages only, we can update it to also work with apps and other GUI applications, such as desktop programs or machine interfaces.
+With this in mind, we can rework our feature class:

 .. code-block:: python